MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 - Articulated rigging arm

 Can get any of its items or 5 T5 scrap.

+#### Senex Bellator

+200 SP
+- War of Silver Rain Veteran: Senex Bellator cannot be killed using the **deadly** trait.
+Hits triggering **deadly** deal an additional x1 damage instead (e.g. instead of x2, x3 or instead of x4, x5).
+- Will of Iron: Senex Bellator cannot be controlled by anything but his own mind.
+- Start of round:
+	- Lay mines in 1 band (outer, middle, inner)
+	- <150SP and Target inner or middle band for laser volley (middle, inner, outer)
+	- <50SP and lay mines in an additional band (inner, -, outer)
+- Takes 3 turns every round
+	1. Eye of Justice: Choose target & launch void missile
+	2. Judge the Ungrateful: Make 2 Laser Lance attacks - range long, damage 7SP or 10SP to targets in close range.
+	3. Final turn, always at end of round:
+		- Assertion Tribunal: clear all hostile effects inflicted on Senex or Orbitals
+		- Death Tribunal: deal 5SP damage to all hostiles
+		- Summon Orbital: At the end of the next round, summon a chain or phase orbital (only if 0 orbitals).
+Or <100 - summon Negation Orbital once per game.
+- Mines : Deal 20 Void Damage to anyone in square with mines, 1SP health, hitting any mine triggers all of them in the area.
+Counts as drones.
+- Void missile:
+	- Move 1 after each player turn
+	- Deal 20 Void Damage to everything in square if a player turn ends while it is in the same space as the target
+	- 1SP health
+	- Detonates dealing 3 Void Damage to everything in space if destroyed.
+	- Counts as drones.

+Negation Orbital - 1SP
+- Cannot be damaged except by void-munitions
+- While it hovers around Senex Bellator, all damage dealt to Senex Bellator is halved, and all additional affects of attacks.
+- Move 1
+- Counts as a Mech

+Chain Orbital - 40SP
+- Takes double damage from void-munitions
+- Move 2
+- Attack - Adhere to The Letter: 6SP damage, and immobilise with chains, targettable with 5SP health.
+- Counts as a Mech

+Phase Orbital - 25SP
+- Takes double damage from void-munitions
+- Move 2
+- Hacks:
+	- Enforce Order: Choose two targets: roll and succeed or move 1 space of phase orbital choice, on partial take 7SP **or** move.
+	- Burn Down Idol: Choose two targets: if hit by this hack, take 2 heat on move, until taking a turn action to clear.
+	- Firewall

 [^1]: Especially me, they're usually so cautious - but I guess Jack was feeling stabby that day.